 The Corolla is a compact sedan that measures up to the likes of the Honda Insight.
 The overall height of the new Corolla Hybrid is 56.5 inches, while the dimensions for length and width are 182.3 inches and 70.1 inches, respectively.
 The hybrid Corolla rolls on a 106.3-inch wheelbase and has a ground clearance of 5.3 inches.
 At a curb weight of 2,850 pounds, the hybrid is lighter than the combustion-only model it's based on by 105 lbs.

 Toyota has gone for the most efficient setup it can, so you can forget about an impressive top speed and 0 to 60 times.
 The 2021 Toyota Corolla Hybrid is powered by a simple 1.8-liter naturally-aspirated four-cylinder engine and two electric motors connected to a 1.3 kWh battery.
-This engine combo produces a mild 121 hp and 105 lb-ft of torque.
-Power is sent to the front wheels via an electronically controlled CVT transmission.
+This engine combo produces a mild 121 hp and 105 lb-ft of torque, the same as it does in the Prius.
+Power is sent to the front wheels via Toyota's Hybrid Synergy Drive, which functions like a continuously variable transmission.
 Unfortunately, this powertrain leans heavily on the side of efficiency.
-Hence, performance is sluggish across the board: in city conditions, you won't be able to dart off the line, and the same can be said for highway driving, where overtaking requires a bit of planning.
+Even at full throttle, the Corolla Hybrid takes over 10 seconds to hit 60 mph and on the highway, passing requires some careful planning.
+Toyota includes an EV mode to run on electric power alone, but with such a small battery, it's only handy for parking lot maneuvers and creeping in traffic - where you'd typically use the most fuel per mile traveled.

 We've commented in our 2020 review of the Corolla Hybrid that it drives with comfort rather than dynamism, which is entirely understandable when you look at the package as a whole.
 The mere fact that this car drives on 15-inch wheels should give you an idea of what you can expect.
 Around town, the Corolla Hybrid loves to soak up slow speed bumps, and the cabin is beautifully isolated from the outside world, which makes the driving experience even more refined.
 The same can be said of the driving experience on the highway; it's surprisingly refined for a car in this price bracket.
 Don't push it too hard, though; those small wheels offer the grip of a hockey puck, and the brakes can be grabby as they switch between friction and regenerative braking.

 The whole point of the Corolla Hybrid is to get the best gas mileage possible at the cost of outright performance.
 But you'll accept that con once you start looking at the fuel economy figures; it sticks with the best of them without fuss.
-The EPA states that the Corolla will achieve a best of 53/52/52 mpg on the city/highway/combined cycles.
+The EPA states that the Corolla will achieve best figures of 53/52/52 mpg on the city/highway/combined cycles.
+Not only did we easily exceed these figures by averaging 55.5 mpg during our week of testing, but we also registered over 60 mpg when hypermiling on the highway.
 Combine this with an 11.4-gallon fuel tank, and you're looking at a maximum range just short of 600 miles.
 On the other hand, the Prius will manage 54/50/52 mpg, which begs the question of why Toyota even bothers with two models when you no longer have to put up with ugly looks to get excellent gas mileage.

 The Corolla Hybrid's primary focus might be fuel efficiency, but it is still a practical sedan and, therefore, needs to offer enough trunk and cargo space to appease the buyer.
 The space you get in the 2021 Hybrid isn't the best in its class, but at 13.1 cubic feet, it is enough for a solid run to the grocery store or school.
 For extra space, the Toyota offers 60/40 split fold-down rear seats.
 The Honda Insight, by comparison, offers a sizable 15.1 cubic feet of space, and the plug-in hybrid Prius Prime provides an even better 19.8 cubic feet, which might sway some buyers.

-In terms of interior storage, the Corolla offers a center console storage bin and small storage nook.
+In terms of interior storage, the Corolla offers a center console storage bin and small storage nook ahead of the shifter.
 Front and rear door pockets are also included, as well as a glove box and two cupholders in the rear flip-down armrest.

 The Hybrid model is based on the LE gas variant, so the spec sheet looks more or less the same, and that means you get the basics and not much more.
 This configuration includes exterior features such as LED headlights.
 On the interior side of things, the LE Hybrid gets a single-zone automatic climate control system, auto engine shut-off, an integrated backup camera, and a six-way adjustable driver's seat covered in premium fabric.
 You also get a smart key system with push-button start.
 The Toyota Safety Sense 2.0 suite is standard, and includes driver assistance features such as a pre-collision system with pedestrian detection and daytime cyclist detection, lane departure alert with steering assist, road sign assist, and road-edge detection with sway warning.